do-your-own-seo/do-your-own-seo.github.io/source/en/_posts/2020-02-09-SVG-icons-from-PNG-custom-fonts-and-sprites.md

 </ul>
 <div>
 <p>You may say, am I need one more iconic font if there are enough already?
 Surely, yes.
 Using custom icons, you can equip your site with stylish buttons or revive the grave importance content.
 Another example: the mascot icons can accompany the user on his way to the landing page.</p>
 <p>With the help of themed icons, it’s easy to emphasize the key paragraphs of the article.
-And if you decide to create an ornamental alphabet, you can use it for <b>drop caps</b> that open every new text section.</p>
+And if you decide to create an ornamental alphabet, you can use it for <b>drop caps</b> that open every new text section, like below:</p>
 <p class="txt-center"><img src="/images/posts/celtic-and-slavic-initial-letters.jpg" alt="Celtic and Slavonic initials" loading="lazy" width="510" height="270"><br>
 <small>Celtic (on the left) and ancient Slavic initials</small></p>
 <p>In today’s post, we’ll create a collection of black-and-white SVG symbols, generate the Web font and learn how to style icons with CSS.
 Those who need colorful vector icons may still find the first section helpful since the mentioned tools apply to color PNGs and SVGs.</p>
+<blockquote>The efforts will be rewarded, because the likelihood that the user will <strong>stay on the page longer</strong> and <strong>click</strong> the unique icon is high.
+That implies that <strong>Web Session SEO metrics</strong> will improve.
+And your rankings, most likely, too (<a href="{{site.url}}/how-do-google-algorithms-work">more on ranking factors here</a>).</blockquote>
 </div>
 <div>
 <h2 id="1" itemprop="name">How to make an SVG icon from PNG</h2>